phonetonote/phonetonote-logseq/README.md

 ## installation

-this needs to be build locally using `yarn build`, then loaded into logseq. it will be available in the logseq marketplace soon.
+this needs to be build locally using `yarn build` (to create the `dist` folder), then loaded into logseq. it will be available in the logseq marketplace soon.

 ## configuration